digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/equity-extension.rst

 obligation) to purchase additional shares at a discounted price.
 This can be modeled using two
 components:

-- An option instrument, which describes the economic term of the rights a shareholder recieves.
+- An option instrument, which describes the economic term of the rights a shareholder receives.
   For example, this could be a European option with a strike price below the current spot price, and a maturity three weeks in the future.
-  The :doc:`Generic Tutorial <generic-extension>` describes how to create and lifecycle a European option.
+  The :doc:`Generic Tutorial <generic-extension>` describes how to create a European option.
 - The ``DeclareDividend`` choice to distribute the above option instrument in the correct proportion (e.g. 3 option contracts for each 10 shares held).
 This can be done in the same way as the Bonus Issue example described earlier, just change the ``perUnitDistribution`` line to distribute the option instrument you created above.

+When current shareholders receive the option instrument they can typically choose between:

+#.
+Exercising the option.
+The :doc:`Generic Tutorial <generic-extension>` describes how to elect to
+   exercise the option.
+#.
+Choosing not to exercise the option.
+The option will expire worthless.
+#.
+Selling the option.
+This is not always possible, it depends on the terms of the rights issue.
+   :doc:`Getting Started: Settlement <../getting-started/settlement>` describes how this could be done.

 Stock split
 ***********